-- 1. Wash the outboard motor with fresh water to remove salt or dirt. - 2.
-Remove the engine oil drain screw and completely drain water and oil from the engine. - 3.
+- 1. Wash the outboard motor with fresh water to remove salt or dirt. - Remove the engine oil drain screw and completely drain water and oil from the engine. - 3.
 Remove the spark plugs, and completely drain the water from the engine by pulling recoil starter several times.

-Replace oil filter and oil to the correct
+Replace oil to the correct level.

-level.